 To start off, I ordered the poached lobster with salmon and pea puree.

 I don’t care for fish, so I picked off the salmon, but the lobster was nicely done.
-The meat was sweet and tender, and the sweetness of the lobster was nicely offset by the pea puree (thankfully not from sweat peas, which would have resulted in an overload of sweetness).
+The meat was sweet and tender, and the sweetness of the lobster was nicely offset by the pea puree.
 For the main course, though I was burned by the beef on the ride over to England, I decided to take my chances once again with the seared filet of Aberdeen Angus beef.

 First impressions were good, as the dish was well presented.
-Alas, while the meat wasn’t hammered, unlike on the flight over, I wouldn’t exactly call it great, either, as the beef had a “gamey” flavor akin to a light freezer burn, as if it had been frozen and then microwaved to warm it up.
+Alas, while the meat wasn’t hammered, unlike on the flight over, I wouldn’t exactly call it great, either.
+The beef had a “gamey” flavor akin to a light freezer burn, as if it had been frozen and then microwaved to warm it up.
 I really need to stop chasing unicorns and quit ordering beef on airplanes.
-Nevertheless, while the sight of “horseradish and chive sauce” frightened me a little, it was actually good, tasting more like a demi-glaze, and with the normally overpowering taste of horseradish kept at bay.
+Nevertheless, while the sight of “horseradish and chive sauce” frightened me, it was actually good, tasting more like a demi-glaze, and with the normally overpowering taste of horseradish kept at bay.
 The summer vegetables were tender and delicious, and the cylindrical potato looked interesting, to say the least.
-Incidentally, I had also ordered the Bordeaux to go along with lunch, and it paired quite well with the beef.
-It has distinct flavors of berries and tobacco, both of which make a nice combo with red meat (ironically enough, even more so in this case given the gamey flavor of the meat).

 I didn’t really get the taste of bourbon(Reader Brian points out just how uncultured this small town boy is, and that Bourbon Vanilla is just a type of vanilla), but the chocolate was rich and flavorful.
 While the taste was good, the texture was off a little, more like a custard than a cheesecake.
 But that’s quibbling over a pretty minor point.
 It was good, and I enjoyed it.

-Once plates were cleared, I nodded off for a few hours, waking up about 90 minutes out of IAD – just in time to take advantage of afternoon tea.
+Once the FA cleared plates, I nodded off for a few hours, waking up about 90 minutes out of IAD – just in time to take advantage of afternoon tea.
 (Sorry in advance for the blurry photo of the food.
 I didn’t realize it didn’t come out until I got home.)

 The scone was terrific, light and fluffy, and the clotted cream had just the right amount of sweetness.
 The finger sandwiches, though, were a mixed bag.
 The roast beef and cheese sandwiches were pretty good.
 The crayfish and mayonnaise/rocket ones, though, weren’t good at all.
 My biggest issue with the tea was the service, or rather lack thereof.
 I had been pretty obviously awake for about half an hour, and the flight attendant servicing my side of the aisle had passed by several times during that time.
-Yet I was never offered the meal.
+Yet nobody came by to offer the meal.
 I finally just rang the call button, and another FA brought it promptly – but said he couldn’t give me any tea because the seatbelt sign was on.
 Really, British Airways?

 Aside from the hiccup with the afternoon tea service, the level of service on this flight was much better than on our flight to London a week and a half earlier.
 The FAs introduced themselves personally to each passenger and addressed each passenger by name, had a sunny, helpful disposition throughout, and just generally seemed more customer-focused.
 They also took care of the little things, such as asking if I would prefer express meal service or traditional course-by-course.
 This was definitely more in-line of what I would expect from a flight in First Class.